Basque Country, in case you haven't heard, isn't like the rest of Spain.

 You shouldn’t need extra motivation to visit San Sebastián – the impossibly lovely seaside metropolis is widely considered one of the best places to eat in the world.

-This designation brings with it a packed calendar of events and activities set to enliven the city throughout the year, from concerts and film festivals to art exhibitions, live performances of opera and theatre, creative workshops and courses and children's programming.
-Explore the city and its cultural offerings on two wheels: the bicycle is the festival's official mode of transportation.
+This designation brings with it a packed calendar of events that enlivens the city throughout the year, from a human rights festival each April to the famous film festival in September that attracts Hollywood stars to a Jazz festival in the warm summer month of July.
+Explore the city and its cultural offerings on two wheels: the bicycle is one of the city's favorite modes of transportation.

-According to Food & Wine magazine, Basque people spend more than twice as much of their disposable income on food as people do in the United States.
+It's estimated that Basque people spend more than twice as much of their disposable income on food as people do in the United States.
 Step into any bar and look at the lavish spread of pintxos (small snacks) and you'll understand why.
-The region's cuisine, built around authentic and local products like grilled lamb, cured meats, salt cod, sheep's and goat's cheese, piquillo peppers, artichokes, and fresh anchovies, to name a few, is rightfully world-famous.
+The region's cuisine, built around authentic and local products like grilled lamb, cured meats, salt cod, sheep's and goat's cheese, piquillo peppers, artichokes and fresh anchovies, to name a few, is rightfully world-famous.